 What Type Of Insulation Is Best? | The Ultimate Guide

-Interested in insulating your home?
-See if you are eligible for UK government grant assistance.
+Looking to insulate your home?
+Check if you qualify for UK government grant assistance.

 Rigid Foam Insulation

-There are three main types of rigid foam insulation: PIR/PUR boards, phenolic boards, and expanded polystyrene boards.
+Three principal categories of rigid foam insulation include PIR/PUR boards, phenolic boards, and expanded polystyrene boards.

-- PIR/PUR boards are made from polyurethane or polyisocyanurate and are the most common type of rigid foam insulation.
+- PIR/PUR boards, made from polyurethane or polyisocyanurate, are the most prevalent rigid foam insulation.

-- Phenolic boards are made from a mixture of phenol and formaldehyde and are often used in floors and roofs.
+- Phenolic boards, consisting of phenol and formaldehyde, are commonly used in roofing and flooring applications.

 Aluminium Foil Backed Insulation

-Aluminium foil backed insulation is made from recycled aluminium so it is also a relatively environmentally-friendly option.
-Like foam and wool type insulation, it can be used for walls, ceilings, and floor insulation, but it is most often used as warm roof insulation.
+Constructed from recycled aluminium, this insulation is an eco-friendlier choice.
+Like foam and wool insulation, it can insulate walls, ceilings, and floors, but is most often applied as warm roof insulation.

-Interested in insulating your home?
-See if you are eligible for UK government grant assistance.
+Looking to insulate your home?
+Check if you qualify for UK government grant assistance.

 Multilayer Foil Insulation

-Multilayer foil insulation is a less common option made from multiple layers of aluminium foil and wadding that is often used for roofs, walls, and floors.
-It is a very effective type of insulation because it is lightweight, reflects heat well, has built-in vapour control and can be taped into place.
+Less commonly used, multilayer foil insulation is made from multiple layers of aluminium foil and wadding, effectively insulating roofs, walls, and floors.
+It excels in reflecting heat while remaining lightweight and can be taped into place.

 Foam Spray Insulation Kits